 Differences Between Spiders and Insects

 Spiders are easily distinguished from other insects by three physical characteristics:

-- spiders have eight legs, whereas insects have six.
+- Spiders have eight legs, whereas insects have six.

-- spiders have two body segments, whereas insects commonly have three.
+- Spiders have two body segments, whereas insects commonly have three.

-- spiders may have six to eight eyes; insects usually have two.
+- Spiders may have six to eight eyes; insects usually have two.

 - Exclusion.
 Preventing entry of spiders is one of the first methods of control.
 Caulk or otherwise seal cracks and crevices in the home's structure through which spiders can enter.
-Inspect and repair screening on all doors and windows to ensure there are no holes or tears and that they are tightly fitted in the frame.
+Inspect and repair screening on all doors and windows to ensure there are no holes or tears and that they are tightly fitted in their frames.
 Check for gaps beneath and around doors and windows, and seal these as well.
 (This is also beneficial for winterizing your home for energy savings as well as reducing general pest intrusion.)